-The OCS will fully incorporate existing HOOD sites.
-The HOOD participants will be re-consented and invited to join the OCS.
+The OCS fully incorporated existing HOOD sites.
+The HOOD participants were re-consented and invited to join the OCS.
 New enrolees will also be invited depending on the specific requirements to ensure a vigorous and representative sample of the Ontario HIV epidemic.
 As sites adopt a CMS, they will be interfaced to the OCS and the mechanism for data collection will change, but there will be no need for another consent at that time.
+New sites have been added to improve representativeness of the study.